vulcandth/poke-cia/README.md

   ```

   (There should not be more than one uncommented line at a given time.)
-  You can also build more than one `.cia` at a time!
+  If you want to build multiple .cia files at once,
   Simply write a space-separated list of names instead:

   ```makefile
   rom_names := magenta turquoise
   ```

-- Still in that same file, you must also set the `repo_path` variable to point to the repository containing the ROMs: (The default `repo_path` setting assumes you are cloning into the rom's repo)
+- In the same file, set the repo_path variable to point to the repository containing the ROMs.
+Note: The default repo_path assumes you're cloning into the ROM's repository.

   ```makefile
   repo_path := ../